COLON POLYPS OVERVIEW

 Colorectal cancer: Epidemiology, risk factors, and protective factors

-Endoscopic removal of large colonic polyps
+Endoscopic removal of large colon polyps

 Overview of Peutz-Jeghers syndrome